GaloRomero/GaloRomero/README.md

 - :telescope: I am working as a data curator at the University of Seville (in Andalusia, Spain).
 I am currently involved in several research projects that involve the management of large amounts of datasets in line with the Open Science movement and the FAIR principles.

 - :seedling: Developing and managing relational databases as well as disseminating scientific information derived from R&D projects.
+Open access map viewer implementation.
+Metadata generation in the context of the Semantic Web is no less important.

 - :zap: In my free time, I read tech articles.